kbph05/Smart-alarm-clock/README.md

-# CMPT 433 Sample Assignment Build Structure
+# ENSC 351 Project Build Structure

-This is a working project that you can use as the basis for your assignments.
+This is a working project that you can use as the basis for the project.

 ## Sturcture